erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 For small heights linear axes can be added to the mobile platforms to increase the reach of their robot arms.
 Some have proposed attaching industrial robot arms to other system to enhance their reach and construction site mobility.
 One example from research is the Digital Construction Platform by the MIT Media Lab [@KeatingCompoundArmApproach2014] (@Fig:dcp-media-lab).
-Others have attached articulated arms to hydraulic remote controlled demolition robots for use in nuclear decommisioning [@BurrellFeedbackControlBased2016].
+Others have attached articulated arms to hydraulic remote controlled demolition robots for use in nuclear decommissioning [@BurrellFeedbackControlBased2016].
 Aside from their vertical and horizontal reach a further benefit of cranes can be their small footprint relative to their horizontal reach, while mobile platforms would have to be provided with access via the ground.
 Given that the weight of even small mobile platforms with a payload of 15kg can encroach upon residential floor load limits, this severely reduces the feasibility of mobile platforms on construction sites.